abhishek112201/TCS-iON_RIO-125/README.md

 # TCS-iON_RIO-125
-Project on " Extraction of handwritten text from an image"
+Project on "Automate Extraction of handwritten text from an image"